Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Conclusion

 \section{Conclusion}

 This paper showed that (1) disfluencies can be automatically inserted into non-disfluent utterances using a fine-tuned LLM, and (2) this insertion enhances the perceived spontaneity of synthetic speech.
-More precisely, the ratings obtained from a user study revealed a trade-off: utterances in which disfluencies were inserted were deemed as more spontaneous by the participants, but also scored slightly lower on the intelligibility scale.

-Those findings are particularly beneficial for the design of LLM-powered conversational avatars, such as those employed to train human professionals to handle "difficult" and stressful dialogues such as investigative interviews, in which disfluencies are particularly prevalent.
-Future work will focus on fine-tuning disfluency rates for specific scenarios, such as simulating stress or emotional speech in sensitive conversations.
+Our token-level evaluation revealed that the model successfully learns patterns of human disfluency placement but tends toward systematic over-generation, particularly for typical disfluency insertions.
+Our user study revealed a perceptual trade-off: participants rated utterances with inserted disfluencies as more spontaneous but slightly lower on the intelligibility scale.
+These findings are particularly beneficial for designing LLM-powered conversational avatars, such as those employed to train human professionals to handle "difficult" and stressful dialogues, such as investigative interviews, in which disfluencies are particularly prevalent.
+Future work will focus on developing frequency calibration mechanisms to control disfluency rates for specific scenarios, such as simulating stress or emotional speech in sensitive conversations.